benjymous/annotations/sandman/sandman.37.md

 indicates that incorrect behavior will be punished, and also reflects the literal manner of Wanda's death.
 	Panel 4:  Salina, Goodland, and Aurora are Kansas cities, and Florissant is nearby in SW Missouri.
-Cloverdale, Mulberry Grove, and Boonville are unidentified at this time.
+Cloverdale and Boonville are two small towns in Indiana.
+Mulberry Grove is unidentified at this time.
+However, if Gaiman was referring to these, that bus must have travelled like a drunken snake!
+Cloverdale is in Putnam County and Boonville is in Warrick county and about 100-150 miles separate the two (I do not have a map to refer to).
+Boonville is quite nice, I think.

 Page 19 panel 2-4:  One is invited to reflect upon Barbie's idea while recalling the Land, and the Game of You.